Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 \begin{definition}[seed automorphism] A seed $\Gamma' = (\varepsilon',d',*')$ is said to be obtained by applying the \\ \ul{\em seed automorphism $P_\sigma$} to a seed $\Gamma = (\varepsilon,d,*)$ for a permutation $\sigma$ of $\{1,2,\ldots,n\}$, if

 and

 for all $i=1,2,\ldots,n$.
-We denote such a situation by $P_\sigma(\Gamma) = \Gamma'$.\footnote{$P_\sigma$ is denoted simply by $\sigma$ in \cite{FG09}.} \end{definition} We can consider the mutations and seed automorphisms as being applied to seeds from the left, and use the usual notation $\circ$ for the composition of them.
+We denote such a situation by $P_\sigma(\Gamma) = \Gamma'$. \end{definition} We can consider the mutations and seed automorphisms as being applied to seeds from the left, and use the usual notation $\circ$ for the composition of them.
 So, when we apply a finite sequence of mutations and permutations to a seed, we read the sequence from right to left.

 \begin{definition}[cluster transformations] A \ul{\em cluster transformation} is a finite sequence of mutations and seed automorphisms, together with a seed $\Gamma$ on which the sequence is to be applied to.
 If the resulting seed is $\Gamma'$, we say that this cluster transformation \ul{\em connects} $\Gamma$ \ul{\em to} $\Gamma'$.
 We call mutations and seed automorphisms \ul{\em elementary cluster transformations}. \end{definition}